peytoncordero/DRI25/text-analysis.md

 import matplotlib.pyplot as plt
 %matplotlib inline
 ```
 Next, we need to load all of the NLTK corpora into our program. `all-corpora` will download every resource within NLTK (a bit of an overkill) but interesting to see.
+Takes a couple minutes to load.

 ```
 nltk.download('all-corpora')